-He is a fellow of Article 19’s Internet of Rights (IoR) Fellowship Programme and in that capacity, he examined regulatory guidelines for deployment of broadband services in Nigeria.
+He was a fellow of Article 19’s Internet of Rights (IoR) Fellowship Programme and in that capacity, he examined regulatory guidelines for the deployment of broadband services in Nigeria.
 In the scope of his project, he mapped the guidelines, looked at license procedures, and drew out the human rights issues.

 He has studied specific standardization projects in Japan, focusing on the Institute of Electrical and Electronics Engineers (IEEE) 802 Standards, LAN/MAN Standards Committee (LMSC) and the Third Generation Partnership Project (3GPP)